JohnByrneJames/student_data_inheritance/README.md

 [**student_data**](student_data.py) **[Child/ Derived Class]**

-The student_data class has actually not got any unique methods of attributes, for the purpose of demonstrating the purpose of inheritance I left the child class empty.
+The student_data class has actually not got any unique methods of attributes, for the purpose of demonstrating inheritance, the child class has been left empty.
 This demonstrates how it can use all the attributes and methods in its parent class.